JuliaInterop/CxxWrap.jl/README.md

 };
 ```

-Wrapped in the an entry point function as before and defining a module `CppTypes`, the code for exposing the type and some methods to Julia is:
+Wrapped in the entry point function as before and defining a module `CppTypes`, the code for exposing the type and some methods to Julia is:
 ```c++
 types.add_type<World>("World")
   .constructor<const std::string&>()